cetanu/sovereign/docs/settings.md

 ### `context_cache_size`
 How many copies of context to keep in the LRU cache.
 Default is 1000.

+### `modifiers`

+A list of modifiers that should be applied to [Sources](/terminology/#sources).
+These modifiers can only access and modify one instance at a time.

+See the [modifiers](/advanced/modifiers) page under advanced for info on how to set this up.

+### `global_modifiers`

+A list of global modifiers that should be applied to [Sources](/terminology/#sources).
+These modifiers can access the entire [Instances](/terminology/#instances) object, therefore applying modifications that can span across instances.

+See the [modifiers](/advanced/modifiers) page under advanced for info on how to set this up.

 ### `debug_enabled`
 Enable tracebacks and extra detail in certain HTTP error responses.